Injured but I can run!

 Bad news first — torn labrum, tendinitis and a few other tears in my hip area.
 So at least I know what the pain was!

 Good news next — NO stress fractures, and as long as I am not in too much pain, I can run with the tears!
-I confirmed with the doct9r that running with the tears wouldn’t make my recovery take any longer and that I wouldn’t make it worse, and he said that as long as the pain wasn’t too much, running was fine!
+I confirmed with the doctor that running with the tears wouldn’t make my recovery take any longer and that I wouldn’t make it worse, and he said that as long as the pain wasn’t too much, running was fine!
+He told me many of his patients run half or full marathons with them.

 So now the question is – after taking off for 6ish weeks, can I train for a half marathon in four weeks?!